openmm/openmm/docs-source/usersguide/application/06_creating_ffs.rst

 =========

 A "patch" is a set of rules for creating new residue templates from existing ones.
-These new templates should match a different set of residues contained in the topology, therefore a patch must specify a change in atoms and bonds.
+These new templates should match a different set of residues contained in the topology;
+therefore a patch must specify a change in atoms and bonds.
 For example a terminal amino acid contains slightly different atoms than one in the middle of a chain.
 A force field could of course define multiple